fyellin/PuzzleSolver/README.md

 Sometimes, a clue value contains information beyond just its value.
 For example, value must keep track of some particular fact about how it was generated, and other seemingly identical strings might have different information associated with them.
-Python allows the user to subclass string.
+Python lets you subclass `str`, the string type.
 See XXX for an example of how this is done.

 Your generators should produce instances of your string subclass rather than integers or normal strings.
 `ConstraintSolver` will never produce new clue values on its own.
-When `check_solution()` and constraints are called you can be assured that all clue values, will be your subclass of string, and you can freely treat them as objects of that type.
+When `check_solution()` and constraints are called you can be assured that all clue values, will be your subclass of string, and you can treat them as objects of that type.

 #### How it works

 For each clue, the generator is called to calculate the set of all possible answers for that clue.
- This list of clues is filtered by taking into account `is_zero_allowed()` and `get_allowed_regexp()` for each location, thereby ensuring that there are no zeros where they aren't allowed.
+ This list of clues is filtered by taking into account `get_allowed_regexp()` for each location, thereby ensuring that there are no zeros where they aren't allowed.
+ (The constraint solver will handle eliminating values with a badly placed zero.
+You do not need to deal with that.)

 The following recursive algorithm is then followed.
 We have as input a dictionary of clues, and for each clue a set of possible values that the clue can take.